 This switch over also extends to another revolution, the next major technology launch of 5G.

-5G is expected to arrive around the same time thatis being phased out in 2020 and will transform the way we communicate.
-There’s whispers that it will offer internet speeds far greater than download speeds that are only available through a direct fibre connection which further supports the transition over to SIP Trunks and services
+5G is expected to arrive around the same time that ISDN is being phased out in 2020 and will transform the way we communicate.
+There’s whispers that it will offer internet speeds far greater than download speeds that are only available through a direct fibre connection which further supports the transition over to SIP Trunks and VoIP services

 Cloud based telephony services currently rely on wifi, 3G and 4G so with the launch of 5G the quality and service will only improve with telecoms innovation at the forefront of future business operations.